Hunt For Escaped South Carolina Inmate Intensifies As Second Wanted Man Is Captured

 In all, three men made it over the fence — a fourth was detained by officers before he was able to make it out, the Times and Democrat reported.

 Police recaptured Christopher Shannon Boltin on Sunday.
-The 27-year-old's father, Hoyte Boltin was also arrested, for allegedly helping his son once he broke out of jail.
-The Boltins were taken into custody in Lexington County, but are back behind bars in Orangeburg.
+The 27-year-old's father, Hoyte Boltin, was also arrested, for allegedly helping his son once he broke out of jail.
+The Boltins were taken into custody in Lexington County but are back behind bars in Orangeburg.

 Boltin was awaiting trial on carjacking and grand larceny charges before the jailbreak.